defoma/RunwayProjectVisualEnhancements/README.md

-# QuarterScaleSolPatches
+# RunwayProjectVisualEnhancements
-_Patches for the quarter-scale size of the Sol mod by ballisticfox for Kerbal Space Program._
+_Visual enhancements for Runway Project._

 ## Features
 * Waterfall plumes for